SamirPaulb/blog-jekyll/README.md

 3. Run ```bundle``` to build static codes inside ```/_site``` directory.
 4. Run ```bundle exec jekyll s``` to preview the site.
 5. To upgrade this theme change ```gem "jekyll-theme-chirpy", "~> 5.3", ">= 5.3.1"``` with the [Chirpy Starter](https://github.com/cotes2020/chirpy-starter/blob/main/Gemfile) and run ```bundle update jekyll-theme-chirpy```.
-6. Use GitHub Actions to deploy on GitHub Pages.
+6. Use GitHub Actions to deploy on GitHub Pages and **Delete Gemfile.lock**.